Scrapybara/scrapybara-playground/README.md

 ## Intro

-This is the FastAPI backend powering the official [Scrapybara playground](https://scrapybara.com/playground).
+This is the FastAPI backend that **used to** power the official [Scrapybara playground](https://scrapybara.com/playground).
 It provides a WebSocket interface for users to interact with a Claude Computer Use agent running on a virtual Scrapybara instance.

 ### How it works